An Ami line-up at the 2cvGB National Camp 2013

 I'm Jonathan Shaw, I'm the Registrar for the Citroen Ami.
 Amis have featured in my life since I was born, and now I own both an Ami 6 and an Ami 8.
-My task is the keep track of the Amis in the UK and to report on them within the 2cvGB News magazine.
+My task is to keep track of the Amis in the UK and to report on them within the 2cvGB News magazine.

 The Citroën Ami

 Introduced in 1961 the Ami 6 Saloon was designed to fill the gap between the 2cv and the DS.
 It featured a distinctive reverse rake rear window, and was based on the chassis of the 2CV, fitted with a new 602cc engine of increased power.
 It had the feel of the DS, with plush soft seats, a stylish light airy cabin using the latest materials and a single spoke steering wheel, whilst retaining the simple mechanics of the 2cv.

 From 1964 an estate was introduced, then in 1968 a windowed and panelled van was added to the range.
 With the launch of these new models the Ami became the best selling car in France, but sadly, despite being hailed as the most comfortable small car in the world by the UK motoring press, the Ami 6 sold in very small numbers, due mainly to the large taxes applied by the UK Government to foreign imported cars, and its unusual looks.